 Get more info on Antarctica: 3 unmissable Antarctica trips | 7 ways to get there

-People come for the quiet and the nature, so the locals say.
-But they also come for ‘Iddu’.
-Iddu is dialect for ‘him’, him being the volcano that constitutes Stromboli itself.
-The climb up is not a long one, about two to three hours, moving through fig trees, oleander and broom at the base to sparse shrubs further up and finally nothing but black volcanic rock.
-If you set off in the late afternoon, you reach the summit at dusk and are rewarded with the spectacular sight of the sun dissolving into the Tyrrhenian Sea.
-The soundtrack to this is less serene – a primeval basso profundo that the locals refer to as ‘Iddu parla’ – ‘He speaks’.
-Hard-hat on, you spend the next hour ooh-ing and ahh-ing as fluorescent magma and vapour bubbles and hisses through the volcano’s vents.
+The climb up takes two to three hours, moving through fig trees, oleander and broom at the base to sparse shrubs further up and finally nothing but black volcanic rock.
+If you set off in the afternoon, you reach the summit at dusk.
+Hard-hat on, you spend an hour ooh-ing and ahh-ing as magma bubbles through the volcano’s vents.

 Make it happen: Stromboli is a four-hour ferry or 1.5-hour hydrofoil journey from the Aeolian Island of Lipari.
 There is no airport.

-“Poor Niagara” exclaimed Eleanor Roosevelt when she first set eyes on the awe-inspiring Iguaçu Falls.
-A fine force of nature straddling the border between Argentina and Brazil, this cataract chasm is one of the widest waterfalls in the world, consisting of 275 thunderous cascades spread in a horseshoe shape over 3km.
-Make the journey on foot through the virtually virgin rainforest of Iguaçu National Park and let your anticipation build with the growing roar before emerging to soak up the spray on a catwalk or boat ride.
-For the most mesmerising views, explore the upper tier tracks from the Brazilian side and descend into the mists of the 100m-high Devil’s Throat.
+A fine force of nature straddling the border between Argentina and Brazil, this chasm is one of the widest waterfalls in the world, consisting of 275 cascades spread in a horseshoe shape over 3km.
+Make the journey on foot and let your anticipation build with the growing roar before emerging to soak up the spray on a walkway or boat ride.

-For a front-row seat at the manta ray aquatic ballet, nowhere can rival the South Pacific paradise of Bora Bora, which novelist James Michener described as ‘the most beautiful island in the world’.
-The turquoise-blue plankton-rich lagoon is the perfect manta feeding ground and there’s a popular aquatic cleaning station out in the open water making sightings virtually guaranteed.
-There’s no need to don your diving gear, just bring a mask and snorkel, immerse yourself in the shallow, crystal-clear lagoon and wait for a graceful giant to glide silently by.
+There’s no need to don your diving gear: just bring a mask and snorkel, immerse yourself in the shallow lagoon and wait for a graceful giant to glide silently by.
 While you are exploring this underwater garden, don’t be surprised if you bump into a bat, leopard or eagle ray – the waters here host some of the most diverse marine life on earth.

 Get more info on French Polynesia: Don't miss these four trip itineraries

 Madagascar is the oldest island on earth, and its flora and fauna have evolved in isolation over tens of millions of years.
-It split from Gondwanaland before big predators had developed and, instead of chimps or gorillas, Madagascar developed lemurs, a gentle, unaggressive primate.
-There are 86 different species recognised, ranging from mouse lemurs (the smallest primate in the world) up to the indri, the size of a chimpanzee, with an amazing call.
-Incredibly there were once lemurs the size of gorillas, but sadly they are now extinct.
-All in all, a stunning 90% of Madagascar’s flora and fauna is endemic, special species found nowhere else in the world.
+Madagascar developed lemurs, a gentle primate.
+There are 86 different species recognised, ranging from mouse lemurs up to the indri, the size of a chimpanzee.
+A stunning 90% of Madagascar’s flora and fauna is endemic.

-Make it happen: Fly to capital Antananarivo (known as Tana), via France or South Africa.
+Make it happen: Fly to capital Antananarivo (known as Tana).
 Apr/May and Oct/Nov are the best times to visit.

 The small, dusty town of Timbuktu has long been a byword for isolation.
-Reach it, and you’ll find not only that you’ve gone where few other travellers dare (and have the passport stamp to prove it), but you’ll also discover a well of human life on the fringes of the Sahara.
 Visit the bustling market, where salt was once worth as much as gold, and then cool down with sweet tea as you barter for silver with the Tuareg nomads.
 Come sunset, venture out into the desert by camel, and drift to sleep under a million stars.

 Make it happen: The FCO currently advises against travel to Timbuktu.
-If you do choose to go, you can fly from Bamako to Timbuktu airport, or take a more romantic Niger River trip to nearby Kabara.
-To buy Tuareg jewellery, visit www.jump4timbuktu.org.
+If you choose to go, you can fly from Bamako to Timbuktu airport, or take a Niger River trip.

-Make it happen: For Rwanda, Brussels Airlines flies from the UK to Kigali for around £750.
+Make it happen: For Rwanda, fly to Kigali.
 For Uganda, fly to Entebbe, near Kampala.
-In both countries, gorilla-trekking permits cost US$500, though off-season permits in Uganda are less: see www.ugandawildlife.org.
+In both countries, gorilla-trekking permits cost from US$500.

-On this unique, remote archipelago in the Pacific, 1,000km west of mainland Ecuador, the animals have never learned fear of man.
-They ignore the captivated visitors and simply get on with their daily business.
-Every island has a completely different atmosphere, different landscape and different species.
-One day you’re watching giant tortoises mate in swirling highland mists, the next you’re nose to nose with a seafaring lizard, the next you’re snorkelling with a group of penguins… on the equator.
-And, as Darwin came to appreciate, neighbouring islands have sub-species that have evolved differently, leading to one of the most important, world-changing discoveries ever known.
-In short, scientifically, scenically and sensorially spectacular.
+One day you’re watching giant tortoises mate in swirling mists, the next you’re nose to nose with a seafaring lizard, the next you’re snorkelling with a group of penguins… on the equator.
+And, as Darwin came to appreciate, neighbouring islands have sub-species that have developed differently, leading to one of the most important, world-changing discoveries ever known: evolution.
+Scientifically, scenically and sensorially spectacular.